How to deal with stress

 Some common causes of stress in the workplace include:

-- Excessively high workloads, with unrealistic deadlines making people feel rushed, under pressure and overwhelmed.
+- High workloads - excessive amounts of work and unrealistic deadlines making people feel rushed, under pressure and overwhelmed.

-- Insufficient workloads, making people feel that their skills are being underused.
+- Insufficient workloads - this makes people feel that their skills are being underused.
+It can make people feel less secure in their job roles.

-- A lack of control over work activities.
+- Lack of control - having no control over work activities.

 - Job security worries - Concerns about job security, lack of career opportunities, or level of pay.

 - Bullying or harassment.

-- A blame culture within your business where people are afraid to get things wrong or to admit to making mistakes.
+- Blame culture - where people are afraid to get things wrong or to admit to making mistakes.

 - Weak or ineffective management - this leaves employees feeling they don't have a sense of direction.

-- Multiple reporting lines for employees, with each manager asking for their work to be prioritised.
+- Multiple reporting lines - unclear chains of command, with each manager asking for their work to be prioritised.

-- A poor physical working environment, eg excessive heat, cold or noise, poor lighting, uncomfortable seating, faulty equipment, etc.
+- Poor physical working environment - eg excessive heat, cold or noise, poor lighting, uncomfortable seating, faulty equipment, etc.

 Conflict at work can also be a common area of stress, see managing conflict.